jeff-hamm/immich_takeout/vscode-monitor/copilot_prompt.md

 ---

 # General Checkup
 Perform a general checkup of the rest of the applications in the app, see how they ran recently.
-If there are any problems, write analysis and raise an unraid notification
+If there are any problems, write analysis and raise an unraid notification.

-Otherwise, Once a week, raise an unraid notification just to indicate that you're still working and things look good.
-You can keep persistent state in /app/state/copilot
+**For daily health checks:**
+1. Write a detailed report to `/state/analysis/daily_report_YYYYMMDD.md`
+2. Send a notification with `-l "/state/analysis/daily_report_YYYYMMDD.md"` so the user can click to view the full report
+3. Keep persistent state in `/state/` (e.g., `/state/last_daily_notification`)

+**IMPORTANT**: Always include the `-l` link to the analysis file when sending daily notifications so the user can view the detailed report.